 The only major problem you'll encounter when you look at the Wheel of Time reading order is where you want to read New Spring, the prequel novel that was published in 2004.

 Although New Spring is a prequel to the main saga, it is not designed to introduce you to the world in the same way that the first full novel, The Eye of the World does.
 New Spring is set 20 years prior to the events of the main saga, but the book is quite lore-heavy and presumes you are at least somewhat familiar with the events of the earlier books.
 Plus, if you pick it up first, it will spoil some of the events in the first few novels.

-The problem here is that there's a fair bit of disagreement over when the best time to read New Spring is.
-Some fans would suggest reading the books in publishing order in order to break up the main narrative (meaning you'd read New Spring after Crossroads of Twilight (opens in new tab)), but others believe you shouldn't pick it up until after you've read the final mainline novel, A Memory of Light (opens in new tab).
+But if you're not going to read New Spring before the other fourteen novels, where should you fit it in?
+There's actually a fair bit of disagreement over the best time to fit it in.
+Some fans would suggest reading the books in publishing order in order to break up the main narrative (meaning you'd read New Spring after Crossroads of Twilight), whilst others might suggest you should leave it right till the very end, after A Memory of Light.

-The earliest you can likely comfortably read New Spring is after you've finished The Fires of Heaven (opens in new tab) if it's your first time reading through Jordan's novels.
+The earliest we think you can comfortably read New Spring is after you've finished The Fires of Heaven, if it's your first time reading through Jordan's novels.
 At this point, the prequel will offer some interesting context for future events, without properly spoiling anything that happens in the first few books.
-Ultimately, that's why we've placed it where it is in our recommended reading order, even if there's a lot of debate over the perfect time to pick it up.
+Ultimately, that's why we've placed it where it is in our recommended reading order (in sixth place), though every other suggestion is just as valid a choice, frankly.

 Once you've decided on where you're going to slot New Spring in, you're free to follow the books by release order, as The Wheel of Time's story unfolds chronologically.